vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 </div>
 ```

+To get a bit deeper, check out the `ScopedSlot` component in the basic example.
+Read the [code](https://github.com/vue-styleguidist/vue-styleguidist/blob/dev/examples/basic/src/components/ScopedSlot/ScopedSlot.vue) and see how it is rendered in the [live example](https://vue-styleguidist.github.io/basic/#scopedslot)

 > **Note:** The docblock must be part of the **same** comment block.
 Multiple individual comments do not get parsed together.

-Another example of how to document bindings is in the `ScopedSlot` component in the basic example.
-Read the [code](https://github.com/vue-styleguidist/vue-styleguidist/blob/dev/examples/basic/src/components/ScopedSlot/ScopedSlot.vue) and see how it is rendered in the [live example](https://vue-styleguidist.github.io/basic/#scopedslot)
+> **Note 2:** From 4.44.0, you can use JS comments blocks if you choose to.
+The syntax is the same as in HTML.
+One constraint: the comment should be the only content of the interpolation:
+>
+> - Valid comment: `{{/* @slot Menu Item footer */}}`
+> - Invalid comment: `{{ /* @slot Menu Item footer */ testVariable + 3 }}`.

 ### In a render function